We have one of the largest selections of backcountry ski equipment

 Whatever tool you choose, make a point of familiarizing yourself thoroughly with it before you hit the snow.
 Five miles from the car in a snowstorm at dusk is not the place to be trying to figure out your gear.
 New riders and those with limited soft snow experience should be careful not to dive into BC riding too quickly.
 Consider hiring a guide and start by gradually moving away from the groomed runs when there’s new snow until you’re confident in all kinds of conditions – even then you’ll probably be amazed at how difficult backcountry riding can get at times.

 The BC community is a tight-knit but not unfriendly group of people who are generally happy to share their knowledge once they get to know you.
 Taking an Avalanche Level I or introduction to ski touring class or joining in on online ski forum discussions is a good way to meet people, get ideas for trips and hook up with touring partners.
 Just showing up at common touring spots and demonstrating that you’re a fit and amiable companion sometimes works, too.
 There’s no time to start like the present.We recommend taking an avalanche safety course to familiarize you further with all your backcountry gear and practicing avalanche rescue techniques regularly with your riding partners.
 Here are some great resources for avalanche safety education:Check out our Backcountry Ski ShopCheck out our Backcountry Snowboard ShopLearn more with our other Backcountry Guides:Backcountry Gear – ChecklistBackcountry Backpacks – How to ChooseAvalanche Beacons / Transceivers – How to ChooseAvalanche Shovels – How to ChooseAvalanche Probes – How to ChooseAvalanche Airbags – How to ChooseAlpine Touring Skis – How to ChooseAlpine Touring Ski Boots – How to ChooseAlpine Touring Ski Bindings – How to ChooseDynafit (Tech) Bindings – Getting StartedBackcountry Basics - How to SkinClimbing Skins – How to ChooseClimbing Skins – Size GuideClimbing Skins – Weight ChartClimbing Skins – How to Cut/TrimOuterwear & Layers – How to Dress for the BackcountryThis is evo.
-We are a ski, snowboard, wake, skateboard and clothing retailer online with a physical store in Seattle.
+We are a ski, snowboard, wake, skate and clothing online retailer with physical stores in Seattle and Portland.
 Our goal is to provide you with great information to make your purchase easy.